sav-che/TL-2/Authors/Abrams, LeRoy {std. Abrams} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/item/103858#page/22/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/page/33264765) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Abrams, LeRoy {std.
 Abrams}|first entry]] for this author

 ### Author

 \* Abrams, LeRoy (1874-1956), American (Sheffield, Iowa) botanist, at the University of South California 1895, at Stanford University 1896, A.B.
 Stanford Jun 1899; acting professor of botany at the University of Idaho 1899-1900, graduate student and assistant with W.R.
 Russel at Stanford 1900-1902, MA.
 1902, instructor in botany ib.
 1902-1904; graduate fellow in botany Columbia University working at the New York Botanical Garden 1904-1905 with N.L.
 Britton, J.K.
 Small and P.A.
 Rydberg; assistant curator at the National Museum, Washington, D.C.
 1905-1906; assistant professor of botany at Stanford 1906-1912, associate professor 1912, full professor 1920, head of the Department of Botany ib.
 1933-1934, director of the Natural History Museum ib.
 1934-1940, emeritus professor of biology ib.
-1940-1956, continuing his work on the Illustrated flora of the Pacific States. (*Abrams*).
+1940-1956, continuing his work on the Illustrated flora of the Pacific States.
+**Abbreviated name**: *Abrams*

 #### Herbarium and types